FamilySearch/java-sdk-sample-app/README.md

 3. Set up the SDK as 1.7.
 In Intellij, it will prompt you to do so.

-4. In MemoriesUtil.java, set the language level to 6 to compile @Override in interfaces.
-In Intellij, it will prompt you do so.

-5. Set the target release to 1.6.
-In Intellij, you can do this by going to Settings, going to "Java Compiler," and changing the version under "Target bytecode version" to "1.6"
+4. Set the target release to 1.6.
+In Intellij, you can do this by going to Settings, going to "Java Compiler," and changing the version under "Target bytecode version" to "1.6".

-6. Run either main class
+5. Run either App or PersonStateExample.

-7. As prompted, provide a valid username, password, and developer key.
+6. As prompted, provide a valid username, password, and developer key.